dylan-lang/opendylan.org/README.txt

 This is the project library for the opendylan.org web site.
+The web site is mainly a wiki.
+This project adds several features to the wiki, provides some static files, etc.

 INSTALLATION
 ------------